selenide/selenide/.github/ISSUE_TEMPLATE.md

 <!--
     This template is for issue report\feature request.
-    If you have any questions, please stop by our chatroom: https://gitter.im/codeborne/selenide Note that leaving sections blank will make it difficult for us to troubleshoot and we may have to close the issue.
+    If you have any questions, please stop by our chatroom: https://gitter.im/codeborne/selenide Note that leaving sections blank will make it difficult for us to troubleshoot, and we may have to close the issue.
 -->
 ## The problem
 Briefly describe the issue you are experiencing (or the feature you want to see added to Selenide).